 In general, concrete trail surfacing should follow The City's Standard Specifications for sidewalk construction.
-The major difference between a concrete trail and a sidewalk is that a sidewalk is typically not wider than 6 feet.
-The minimum trail width is 10 feet and 8 feet with a written exception or legal maintenance agreement with the City.
-Also, trails have separation between back of curb and sidewalks do not.
 Thickness typically should typically be four inches (4") minimum, but should be thickened to at least six inches where frequent vehicular traffic is expected (such as at curb access ramps and maintenance vehicle crossings).
 Addition of color may enhance the visual character of a concrete trail surface, but texturing should be kept to a minimum.
 Control joints should be saw cut, rather than tooled, in order to maintain a smoother, more even rolling surface.